-Let’s take a look at the 5Cs as they pertain to cases of academic misconduct and/or plagiarism and examine how unlimited submissions can nurture buoyancy:
+Let’s take a look at the 5Cs as they pertain to cases of academic misconduct and/or plagiarism and examine how unlimited submissions can nurture buoyancy:1.
+Composure

 Anxiety causes students to make fear-based decisions.
 But having visibility into student learning and where it is students need further support, helps educators mitigate anxiety for students.

 Bottom line: Students who know their learning is supported through feedback, multiple drafts, and multiple submissions, are more assured and less anxious.
-And as a result, less vulnerable to plagiarism.
+And as a result, less vulnerable to plagiarism.2.
+Confidence

-Bottom line: Students who have access to unlimited submissions and thus, lower-stakes learning, have the opportunity to build their confidence, avoid plagiarism, and turn in work that is original.
+Bottom line: Students who have access to unlimited submissions and thus, lower-stakes learning, have the opportunity to build their confidence, avoid plagiarism, and turn in work that is original.3.
+Commitment

 Commitment centers around student persistence and the knowledge that learning takes both time and effort.

-Bottom line: Unlimited submissions make clear that learning doesn’t occur through one draft or one submission, but rather multiple steps, however incremental.
+Bottom line: Unlimited submissions make clear that learning doesn’t occur through one draft or one submission, but rather multiple steps, however incremental.4.
+Control

 Students who feel they have control over their own learning are empowered to face challenges and new concepts.
 On the other hand, students who feel control is in the hands of an external force may feel victimized.
 When students have the ability to monitor their growth and have transparency into their own learning, they can improve outcomes.

-Bottom line: Unlimited submissions provide students with the ability to learn at their own pace, monitor their own growth, and avoid plagiarism.
+Bottom line: Unlimited submissions provide students with the ability to learn at their own pace, monitor their own growth, and avoid plagiarism.5.
+Coordination

 Buoyant students manage their own deadlines and can break down assignments into smaller tasks.
 Procrastination is one of the most common situations under which academic misconduct, in the form of plagiarism or contract cheating, can occur.
 So providing students with scaffolding, with many interim steps, steers students away from misconduct and towards resilience.